leenawat/jhipster-vuetify/README.md

-# JHipster-vuejs
+# JHipster-vuetify
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Downloads][npmcharts-image]][npmcharts-url]
 > ## ⚠️ Status: in development
-> JHipster-vuejs, a Vue.js blueprint for JHipster.
+> JHipster-vuetify, a Vue.js blueprint for JHipster.
 It will use [Vue.js](https://vuejs.org/) as the frontend library.
 Check out our latest beta release `1.0.0-beta.0` to try this out.

 <div align="center">
   <a href="http://www.jhipster.tech/">